erszcz/euc-2014/README.md

 directory also contains a copy of the scenario Tsung was run with (in our case `tsung-logs/20140603-1520/basic.xml`).

-Ok, we've seen one user logging in - that's hardly a load test.
+OK, we've seen one user logging in - that's hardly a load test.
 Let's make a node go down under load now!